ksakmann/CarND-TrafficSignClassifier/README.md

 cd traffic-signs
 jupyter notebook Traffic_Signs_Recognition.ipynb
 ```
-* Instructions detailing the code are provided in the `Traffic_Signs_Recognition.ipynb` notebook.
+* Instructions detailing the code are provided in the `Traffic_Signs_Recognition.ipynb` notebook as well or equivalently in report.html.